20lives/dmote/doc/options.md

 ### Section `solid-bridge`

+This is only relevant with the `solid` style of wrist rest.

 #### Parameter `height`

 The height in mm of the land bridge between the case and the plinth.

 ## Section `foot-plates`

+Optional flat surfaces at ground level for adding silicone rubber feet or cork strips etc. to the bottom of the keyboard to increase friction and/or improve feel, sound and ground clearance.

 ### Parameter `include`

-If `true`, include flat surfaces at ground level for adding silicone rubber feet or cork strips etc. to the bottom of the keyboard to increase friction and/or improve feel, sound and ground clearance.
+If `true`, include foot plates.

 ### Parameter `height`